 Bombardier is expanding its service division -- which was created in 2008 and now employs about 5,000 people at maintenance sites, parts depots and call centers -- to address shortcomings in product support.
 The business also includes sales of amphibious aircraft, which totaled four last year, and pilot training operations.
 Bombardier trains about 6,000 to 7,000 pilots and mechanics annually, Martel said.

-Bombardier has consistently trailed rivals such as Gulfstream and Textron Inc.’s (TXT) Cessna for service over the last few years -- though the gap is narrowing.
+Bombardier has consistently trailed rivals such as Gulfstream and Textron Inc.’s (TXT:US) Cessna for service over the last few years -- though the gap is narrowing.
 The highest ranking by a Bombardier business jet in an Aviation International News survey of product support last year was sixth place.
 Ratings for Bombardier’s Challenger and Global models increased from their 2010 levels, Aviation International said.

 “Service was a bit of a challenge for us a couple of years ago,” Martel said.
 “We were not pleased with some of the survey results, the perception that people had of our company.
 Today we have caught up on a lot of things.
 We are really getting there.”